Does the naked body belong on Facebook? It’s complicated

 “All of a sudden, it was just insane, the negative feedback we got,” she said.
 “Facebook banned my personal account.”

-Robertson said her ban meant she couldn’t delete racist and sexist comments that were posted on her group’s page.
+Robertson said she's been banned on and off since starting her campaign.
+When that happens, she couldn’t delete racist and sexist comments that were posted on her group’s page.
 She got no warning, or reason why she was banned, though she figured it was for nudity.
 That is even though Facebook allows nudity in some cases, including for political activism.

 Other services are dealing with the issue in their own way — Twitter is generally more freewheeling and Tumblr only recently banned adult content — but none have the heft and size of Facebook’s family of services.